- What is Decision-Making Responsibility?

 - Types of Parenting Time and Contact Orders

-- How do Courts decide about custody and access?
+- How do Courts decide about Decision-Making Responsibility, Parenting Time and Contact?

 - Moving with your child

 In Canada, the law says that in most cases both parents have the right to raise their children and to make decisions about how the children are cared for.

 If you and your child’s other parent separate or do not live together, you must make plans about your child’s daily life and where your child will live.
 You can make these arrangements with or without the help of lawyers and the Court.

 If you cannot agree, either parent can apply to the Court for an Order for decision-making responsibility, or parenting time.
 You must apply for an order for decision-making responsibility or parenting time in the city or town where your child usually lives.

 Orders about decision-making, parenting time or contact can be changed if there is a significant change in circumstances that affect your child’s best interests.

 Decision-making responsibility means the responsibility for making significant decisions about a child’s well-being, including decisions about health, education, culture, language, religion and spirituality, and important extra-curricular activities.
 This used to be called custody.

 Parenting time means the time a child spends in the care of a parent and may include time during which the child is not physically present with the parent.
 This used to be called access.